 If you are presenting financial information, this article explains the steps you should use to make an effective visual presentation.
 If you are part of a team who presents financial or operational information to management and executives, my customized training delivers immediate ROI.
 If you have to communicate the results of analysis often, you can learn about many more ways to use Excel tables and graphs in PowerPoint with my ecourse After the Analysis: Communicating results from Excel in PowerPoint.

-There are two methods of creating the link.
+If you want to link a graph from Excel to the PowerPoint slide, here are two methods to do it.
 I will describe each method, and then show a table that summarizes the differences.
 I’ll end with some recommendations of when each method should be used.

 Each method starts with you creating the graph in Excel first, because we will be copying the graph created in Excel into the PowerPoint slide.

 After you have created the graph in Excel, click on it and copy it (press Ctrl+C or click the copy button on the Home ribbon).
 Switch to your PowerPoint slide.
 Paste the graph on the slide by pressing Ctrl+V or clicking the Paste button on the Home ribbon.
 You can now edit the graph using the PowerPoint graph tools in the Graph ribbons (there are three ribbons on PowerPoint 2007 & 2010 and two ribbons in PowerPoint 2013 & 2016).